Open-Hexagon/oh3/README.md

 ```
 pacman -S cmake make gcc libsodium pkgconf ffmpeg
 ```
+(Keep in mind that the packages should not be too up to date for the code to compile.)

 Then you can proceed with building
 ```
 mkdir build && cd build